-As noted in the Accounting policies, from 1 January 2015 the Group changed its treatment of the HAHA Group's defined benefit pension scheme.
-Movements in these provisions or assets arose due to current service costs, net finance costs or income, employer cash contributions and actuarial gains or losses.
+As noted in the Accounting policies, from 1 January 2015 the Group has changed its treatment of defined benefit pension scheme, movements in these provisions or assets arose due to current service costs, net finance costs or income, employer cash contributions and actuarial gains or losses.
 Heathrow Airport Limited now acts as principal in relation to these schemes and consequently now recognises an external asset or liability, in relation to the schemes, on its statement of financial position, as non-current under the caption of Retirement benefit surplus/obligations.